 I’ve always thought that Spice Temple would be a great place to go if you are having an affair.
 Dark, moody, plenty of hidden corners, it would be the ideal place to meet an illicit lover.
 If, of course, you are that way inclined.
 If you aren’t, and you can manage to find the door, duck in for some of Mr Perry’s upmarket regional-but-modern Chinese.

 The menu is partially colour coded (so if you’re colour blind you may need help) with the red dishes those that fall into the ‘super hot’ category.
-I’ve had a few of these on previous visits, and I find that the amount of chilli is sometimes so much that its difficult to decipher the actual underlying ingredients and they all mesh into dishes that taste essentially the same - i.e. hot.
+I’ve had a few of these on previous visits, and I find that the amount of chilli is sometimes so much that its difficult to decipher the actual underlying ingredients and they all mesh into dishes that taste essentially the same – i.e. hot.
 So this time we (being a royal we, as I ordered for us all) went for the ‘plain dishes’ – but these are still packed full of flavour.
 Spice Temple is some very clever, tasty, food.

 The steamed eggplant with pork, always a great start, flavour and texture.
 They also use these beautifullly patterned bowls.
 Our other pork dish, the Guanxi roast pork belly with coriander and peanuts was unremarkable.

 I generally find chicken rather dull – but bring in quail, duck and other birds and I’m in.
 The crisp fried quail marinated in fermented red bean curd and five spice was indeed beautifully crisp and flavoursome.

 Shredded duck, dried chestnuts and black fungi with Pixian chilli paste and fried tofu.
 I haven’t had this before and I loved it, great textures going on and great flavour.

 On the other hand tea smoked duck with mandarin pancakes was a little disappointing, and nothing special.